 What is AKI?

-AKI does not mean that you have hurt your kidneys in the same way that you can hurt other parts of your body e.g. by falling over or getting hit.
+It does not mean that you have hurt your kidneys in the same way you can hurt other parts of your body (for example, by falling over or getting hit).

 What are the symptoms of AKI?